Trudy Richards

 Capitol Records and released the album Crazy In Love! with Billy May's orchestra in 1957.

 She worked with such musicians as Doc Severinsen, Maynard Ferguson, George Barnes, Pete Rugolo, Artie Shaw, and Dave McKenna, and performed at clubs including Freddy's, Jan Wallman's and La Chansonette.
 Following her marriage to Henri Moreault, she relaunched her career as Trudy Richards Moreau for a second series of albums on such labels as Musicor Records, Black Swan, and Beekman Place.

-Her recording of Can't Help Lovin' Dat Man was used on The Adventures of Priscilla, Queen of the Desert (soundtrack).
-She died on April 4, 2008 and was pre-deceased by her son Richard Shore.
+Her recording of "Can't Help Lovin' Dat Man" was used in The Adventures of Priscilla, Queen of the Desert.
+She died on April 4, 2008, and was pre-deceased by her son Richard Shore.
 A CD compilation of her recordings was released in 2016.

 Songs

 The following is a list of songs recorded as singles by Richards.